JustinCappos/fdtables/docs/translate_virtual_fd.md

 Converts a virtualfd, which is used in a cage, into the realfd, which is known to whatever is below us, possibly the OS kernel.

-Panics:
+# Panics
   if the cageid does not exist

-Errors:
+# Errors
   if the virtualfd does not exist

-Example:
+# Example
 ```
 # use fdtables::*;
 # let cage_id = threei::TESTING_CAGEID;